Skip to content

 Generating seed words#

 There are a couple considerations you may want to make when creating seed words.
-For example, COLDCARD will generate 24 seed words for you by default, as shown in the Ultra Quick guide.
-However, maybe you don't trust the True Random Number Generator (TRNG) in your COLDCARD, you can introduce some of your own randomness using a six sided dice and combine that with the COLDCARD's TRNG entropy.
-If you still don't trust the COLDCARD is doing what it purports to be doing then you can generate additional entropy with dice rolls and even verify the dice roll math as shown in the Ultra Quick guide.
+For example, COLDCARD will generate seed words for you by default using it's TRNGs, as shown in the Ultra Quick guide.
+However, if you don't trust the TRNGs in your COLDCARD, you can introduce some of your own randomness using six sided dice and combine that with the COLDCARD's TRNGs entropy as shown in this guide, or use exclusively dice rolls and even verify the dice roll math as shown in the Paranoid guide.

 In the steps below you will see how to add some of your own entropy using a six sided dice combined with the TRNG entropy from the COLDCARD to generate your seed words.
 After setting up the PIN, you should be at the COLDCARD main menu.
 Select New Wallet and after a moment you will be presented with 24 words.
 However, to add some of your own dice roll randomness, scroll down to the bottom of the word list and press 4 to add some dice rolls.